zhengli97/CTKD/README.md

 | ImageNet teacher models  | [[Baidu Yun]](https://pan.baidu.com/s/1408PoziVAA8E3DojxUq1Hw?pwd=s4ma)  [Google] |

 If you want to train your teacher model, please consider using `./scripts/run_cifar_vanilla.sh` or `./scripts/run_imagenet_vanilla.sh`.

+After the training process, put your teacher model to `./save/models`.

 2. Training on CIFAR-100:
 - Download the dataset and change the path in `./dataset/cifar100.py line 27` to your current dataset path.